wickwirew/Shift/README.md

 )
 ```
 Thats about all the code needed.
 See the default [modal transition animator](https://github.com/wickwirew/Shift/blob/master/Shift/Transitions/Modal/ModalTransitionDismissing.swift) supplied for the full example.

+In the examples project, the "Movie" view uses a custom `UIPresentationController` to present a non-fullscreen context menu.

 # Credits
 * [Hero](https://github.com/HeroTransitions/Hero) was obviously a huge inspiration behind this library, so a ton of credit goes to [lkzhao](https://github.com/lkzhao) and the [Contributors](https://github.com/HeroTransitions/Hero/graphs/contributors).
 This is merely another option if Hero does not nessecarily do everything you need.